Back to Blog

 FAQ

 Can I email EU subscribers based on "legitimate interest" instead of consent?
 Potentially for existing customers (transactional email, service updates).
 For marketing email to people who haven't bought from you, consent is the safest lawful basis.
-Legitimate interest claims for marketing are challenged frequently and require documented analysis.
+Legitimate interest claims for marketing are challenged frequently and require documented analysis (a Legitimate Interest Assessment).
+If you do rely on legitimate interest, document your reasoning thoroughly and offer a clear opt-out.